rubiefawn/remedy/game-rules/mana-fighting-and-magic.md

 Pain or shock can break your concentration, causing the spell to fail.
 Whenever you are concentrating on a spell and you are hit by an attack, you must succeed on a Sanity check with a difficulty of 10 or lose concentration on the spell, ending it.

+Alternatively, you can willfully release concentration on a spell at any time on your turn.